Aschermann Studio: Background of the partners

 Edward H. Aschermann was born in Milwaukee to German immigrants.
-He studied art and design in Europe in the early 1900s, at the Académie Julien in Paris and elsewhere, including a stint in Vienna with Hoffmann.
+He studied art and design in Europe in the early 1900s, at the Académie Julian in Paris and elsewhere, including a stint in Vienna with Hoffmann.
 On his return to the United States, he illustrated the book Box Furniture (1909) by the Progressive designer Louise Brigham, whom he had met in Europe.
 Around the same time, he opened his own design studio in New York, and it was during this period that he met his future partner and wife, Gladys Goodwin.

 Gladys Goodwin grew up in Halifax, Nova Scotia, and moved to New York to study art and design.
 Her aesthetic was influenced in part by the natural forms of Art Nouveau.
 By 1911, Edward and Gladys had married, and all their subsequent design work would be co-credited to "E.H. and G.G.
 Aschermann" or to the Aschermann Studio.